 Skimp on the amount of sunscreen you apply.
 There are many guidelines; the“teaspoon rule” is simple: 1 tsp for your face, head and neck, 1 tsp for each arm, 2 tsp for each leg, and an additional 2 tsp for your chest and back.

 Forget to reapply after water and sweating.
-In fact, reapplying a 2nd coat will get you closer to where you need to be for effective protection.
+In fact, reapplying the 2nd coat will get you closer to where you need to be for effective protection.

 And definitely do NOT use tanning beds, which do nothing but increase your risk for melanoma and other skin cancers in addition to making you look old before your time.